A proof of the Stanley--Stembridge conjecture: Introduction

 \section{Introduction}

-The Stanley-Stembridge conjecture is a long-standing conjecture in algebraic combinatorics formulated in \cite{SS}, \cite{S}.
-This conjecture states that the coefficients of elementary symmetric function expansion ($e$-expansion for short) of the chromatic symmetric function introduced in \cite{S} are positive for any $(3+1)$-free graph.
-By Guay-Paquet \cite{GP}, this conjecture reduces to the case of unit interval graphs.
+The Stanley--Stembridge conjecture is a long-standing conjecture in algebraic combinatorics stated by Stanley and Stembridge \cite{SS93} in 1993, and reformulated by Richard Stanley \cite{Sta95} in terms of the notion of chromatic symmetric functions in 1995.
+This conjecture is also known as the 21st problem in Stanley's list of positivity problems \cite{Sta00}.
+In this paper, we prove this conjecture affirmatively by exhibiting a probabilistic formula for the coefficients of the elementary symmetric function expansion ($e$-\emph{expansion} for short) of the chromatic quasisymmetric function for any unit interval graph.

-Shareshian-Wachs \cite{SW1}, \cite{SW2} refined this conjecture by introducing chromatic quasisymmetric function which is known to be a symmetric function for any unit interval graph depending on additional parameter $q$, and reduces to the chromatic symmetric function at $q=1$.
-They conjectured that the coefficients of the $e$-expansion of chromatic quasisymmetric function are in $\bb{Z}_{\geq0}[q]$ for any unit interval graph.

-The main result of this paper is to prove the Stanley-Stembridge conjecture by giving a new inductive formula for the $e$-expansion of the chromatic quasisymmetric function for any unit interval graph.
-More precisely, we give a probability theoretic interpretation of these coefficients for any $q\in\bb{R}_{>0}$ which obviously implies the positivity at $q=1$.
-The proof is completely elementary and does not use any geometry or representation theory, although geometric or representation theoretic consideration lies behind this work (see \cite{H}, \cite{K}).
-The main and the only ingredient we need in the proof is a result of Abreu-Nigro \cite{AN} which characterizes chromatic quasisymmetric functions by the so-called modular law.
-In particular, this paper is logically independent of \cite{H}, \cite{K} on the same topic.

-Let us explain the motivation and details for this probability theoretic interpretation.
-This comes from a linear relation for $e$-expansion coefficients we obtain in our work \cite{H}.
-For a unit interval graph $\Gamma$ of $n$ vertices, one can associate a sequence of integers $\msf{e}=(\msf{e}(1),\ldots,\msf{e}(n))$ satisfying $\msf{e}(i)\leq \msf{e}(i+1)$ and $0\leq\msf{e}(i)<i$ (see section 2.3 for more details).
-Let us denote by $\bb{E}_n$ the set of such sequences and $\mca{X}(\msf{e};q)$ the chromatic quasisymmetric function associated with the unit interval graph corresponding to $\msf{e}$.
-We write the $e$-expansion by

-where $e_{\lambda}$ is the elementary symmetric function associated with a partition $\lambda$ of $n$.
-In \cite{H}, we observe the following linear relation